-Dive into the history of Litchfield National Park
+History of Litchfield National Park

-The national park is situated southwest of Darwin and was inhabited 60,000 years ago by the Mak Mak Marranunggu, the Werat, and the Waray Aborigines.
+The national park is located southwest of Darwin and was inhabited 60,000 years ago by the Mak Mak Marranunggu, the Werat, and the Waray Aborigines.
 In 1864, the area was discovered by the English explorer Fred Henry Litchfield.
 The British then annexed the region, killed or exploited the native people and cultivated agriculture and livestock.
 A few years later, tin and copper and then uranium were found in the soil.

 It was in 1949 that the first uranium mine opened in Australia and became a source of wealth for the Northern Territory.
 Once exhausted of its resources, the site closed in 1971.
 Finally in 1986, Litchfield was declared a National Park.